Abcarpandef/Inside-Inspirational-Academy-Management-System/README.md

 # Inside-Inspiration-Academy-Management-System
-This is a Java based desktop application project where I used core java, AWT, Swing, JDBC and MySql for the database connection.
-This project is implemented to keep the record of each and every student of an institute.
+This is a Java-based desktop application project for the Inside Inspiration Academy management system.
+Here we used Java, AWT, Swing, and MySQL to complete the project.

+Basic Requirements:

+We used an ojdbc6 executable jar file and mysql-connector-java-8.0.30 initially to execute our project as we used MySQL here.

+Note:

+You have to first download a JDK on your device to execute all of these.